 Melatonin is a natural hormone, released by the brain when it gets dark.
 It is available over the counter.
 It is an effective sleep aid and is well studied even in children.
 The safety profile is quite good.
 Doses range from 1-5 mg per night, and it comes in pills and spray forms.

 All medications have side effects.
-Prior to taking any prescription or over-the-counter sleep aid, consult your doctor let her know all the medications you are currently taking, including over-the-counter medications and “all natural” or herbal remedies.
+Prior to taking any prescription or over-the-counter sleep aid, consult your doctor let her know all the medications you are currently taking, including over-the-counter medications and all natural or herbal remedies.
 In addition, be aware that any sleep aid can cause drowsiness, so avoid driving or operating machinery while taking these medications, especially when you first start taking them and are unsure of the effect they may have on you.
 Additional side effects may include the following:

 I recommend or provide sleep aids frequently, because sleep problems are so commonly associated with mood disorders and other psychiatric conditions.
 I encourage people to practice good “sleep hygiene” as a primary intervention: